astropy/astropy-APEs/APE_Bayesian_modeling.rst

 --------------------

-The use of probabilistic techniques when modeling data has long been a part of astronomy, it has been become much more common in the last few years, particularly with the dramatic growth of Bayesian methods.
+The use of probabilistic techniques when modeling data has long been a part of astronomy, but it has become much more common in the last few years, particularly with the dramatic growth of Bayesian methods.
 Currently, ``astropy.modeling`` does not provide support for such techniques, as it focuses the fitting on minimizing chi-squared likelihoods.
-While this was a reasonable starting approach given the wide range of techniques ``scipy`` provides, modern astronomy requires more flexibility.
+While this has proven to be a reasonable starting approach given the wide range of techniques ``scipy`` provides, modern astronomy requires more flexibility.

-Probilistic fitting techniques explicitly assume data are inherently probabilistic, and Bayesian inference takes this one step further to also allow fitted models to be probabilistic and include the assumptions before the data are measured - i.e. priors.
-This is statistically formalized via Bayes' Theorem, and while there are a wide range of Bayesian methods (more than Astropy could ever hope to support), in astronomy a very common use case is a physical model for the data with an explicit data distribution around that model.
+Probilistic fitting techniques explicitly assume data are inherently probabilistic, and Bayesian inference takes this one step further to also allow fitted models to be probabilistic and include the effects of assumptions before the data are measured - i.e. priors.
+This is statistically formalized via Bayes' Theorem, and while there are a wide range of Bayesian methods (more than Astropy could ever hope to support) in astronomy, a very common use case is a physical model for the data with an explicit data distribution around that model.
 This makes it relatively straightforward to explicitly express the prior and the likelihood function.
 With an appropriate statistical sampling method (e.g. Markov Chain Monte Carlo), these can be used to infer the posterior probability distribution of the parameters of the model.
 This leads to a more statistically rigorous and often more useful version of "fitting a model" .
-That is, probabilistic sed fitting can result in the best fit model (just like minimizing the existing fitting that focuses on minimization of an objective function like chi-squared) *and* provide a fully probabilistic description of the model that captures
+That is, probabilistic fitting can result in the best fit model (just like minimizing the existing fitting that focuses on minimization of an objective function like chi-squared) *and* provide a fully probabilistic description of the model that captures